appsody/website/content/docs/stacks/develop.md

 Appsody CLI uses the `Dockerfile` to create the application container image when [`appsody build`](/content/docs/using-appsody/cli-commands.md/#appsody-build) command is run.

-Stack creators also provide a template deployment manifest `image/config/app-deploy.yaml` that Appsody CLI uses to support deployments to Kubernetes or Knative platforms using the Appsody Operator.
+Stack creators also provide a template deployment manifest `image/config/app-deploy.yaml` that the Appsody CLI uses to support deployments to Kubernetes or Knative platforms using the Appsody Operator.

 ---